jordemort/jordemort.github.io/src/pages/blog/lwn-lxc-lxd-a-different-container-story.md

 ---
-title: "LXC & LXD: a different container story — new article @ LWN"
+title: "LXC & LXD: a different container story"
 description: I wrote about something other than this website
 tags:
   - lwn